 The Human Trafficking Coordinator for the City of Baltimore is located within the Mayor’s Office of Criminal Justice.
 The Human Trafficking Coordinator provides leadership to the Baltimore City Human Trafficking Collaborative to ensure a cooperative and coordinated response to all Human Trafficking in the City of Baltimore.
-The Coordinator works closely with Stakeholders from law enforcement, prosecutors, City and State agencies, and victim’s service providers to insure that human trafficking survivors are provided access to quality services through a victims centered, trauma informed approach.
-The Coordinator also provides human trafficking awareness though education, law enforcement training, media campaigns, and supports the investigation and prosecution of traffickers.
+The Coordinator works closely with Stakeholders from law enforcement, prosecutors, City and State agencies, and victim’s service providers to ensure that human trafficking survivors are provided access to quality services through a victim-centered, trauma-informed approach.
+The Coordinator also provides human trafficking awareness through education, law enforcement training, media campaigns, and supports the investigation and prosecution of traffickers.

 The Baltimore City Human Trafficking Collaborative is a diverse group of Stakeholders working in a collaborative effort to combat both Sex and Labor Trafficking in the City of Baltimore by:

-- Raising awareness though education, law enforcement training, and media campaigns
+- Raising awareness through education, law enforcement training, and media campaigns

 - Supporting both State and Federal investigations and prosecutions of Traffickers

-- Supporting human trafficking survivors by providing them access to quality services through a victims centered, trauma informed approach
+- Supporting human trafficking survivors by providing them access to quality services through a victim-centered, trauma-informed approach

 Brief History of Human Trafficking Collaborative